D3Ext/WEF/README.md

 ## Disclaimer

-Creator has no responsibility for any kind of:

-- Illegal use of the project.
+The creator has no responsibility for any kind of illegal use of the project.
-- Law infringement by third parties and users.
-- Malicious act, capable of causing damage to third parties, promoted by the user through this software.

 ## License

 This project is under MIT license

-Copyright © 2024, *D3Ext*
+Copyright © 2025, *D3Ext*